 Most of us know the Queen of Soul.
 During her long career, Franklin won 18 Grammys, received the Presidential Medal of Freedom, and was the first woman inducted into the Rock & Roll Hall of Fame.
 Rolling Stone magazine named her #1 of the 100 greatest singers of all time.

-Aretha Franklin soothed us her smooth crooning and shook us to our core with the same voice.
+Aretha Franklin soothed us with her smooth crooning and shook us to our core with the same voice.
 We grew up with her.
 But most didn’t know what she was truly struggling with behind closed doors: pancreatic cancer.

 The 76-year-old legend passed in 2018 from complications related to the illness.

-According to her publicist, Gwendolyn Quinn said through a family statement that Franklin passed at her home in Detroit due to advanced pancreatic cancer of the neuroendocrine type, which was confirmed by Franklin’s oncologist, Dr. Philip Phillips of Karmanos Cancer Institute in Detroit.
+Her publicist, Gwendolyn Quinn said through a family statement that Franklin passed at her home in Detroit due to advanced pancreatic cancer of the neuroendocrine type, which was confirmed by Franklin’s oncologist, Dr. Philip Phillips of Karmanos Cancer Institute in Detroit.